 Education as Freedom: AKA Amerikkka This is How You Made Me

-Students Beyond the Stats will be facilitating a 2-unit, pass/no-pass seminar this fall quarter.
-This seminar will be a discussion-based, consciousness-raising course that explores the power of narratives and personal experiences as a part of a pathway to laboratory education.
+Students Beyond the Stats will be facilitating a 2-unit, pass/no-pass seminar.
+This will be a discussion-based, consciousness-raising course that explores the power of narratives and personal experiences as a part of a pathway to laboratory education.
 We intend to explore systematic, historical, and political issues from a straight-up subjective lens.
 Those who lived it can tell their own stories, and we can learn and speak through experience.
 Readings will include: autobiographies-prison narratives-radical feminist or color-poetry-the Black Panthers’ Ten Point Program-and more!
 We also have guest speakers.
 Our intention is to offer a space where we can share freely and learn from each other.
-If you have any questions reach us at email@example.com .